Theory in Closer Contact with Industrial Life: American Institutional Economists on Competition Theory and Policy

 Date Written: January 19, 2020

-This paper investigates the views on monopoly, competition, and antitrust of the American Institutionalist economists during the first half of the 20th century.
-In doing so, we explore a perspective on antitrust issues that contrasts with what would later become the mainstream approach to antitrust analysis.
-We argue that there are three distinct dimensions to an institutionalist perspective on competition policy.
-First, the institutionalist approach focused on describing industry details, so as to bring theory into closer contact with life and reality.
+This paper investigates the views on competition theory and policy of the American institutional economists during the first half of the 20th century.
+These perspectives contrasted with those of contemporary neoclassical and later mainstream economic approaches.
+We identify three distinct dimensions to an institutionalist perspective on competition.
+First, institutionalist approaches focused on describing industry details, so as to bring theory into closer contact with reality.
 Second, institutionalists emphasized that while competition was sometimes beneficial, it could also be disruptive.
-Third, institutionalists had a broad view of the objectives and purposes of competition policy that extended beyond maximizing consumer welfare.
-This approach lead institutionalists to advocate for reforms to antitrust enforcement and a wide range of uses of other policies to enhance competition, including helping industries self-regulate, granting representation to all stakeholders within corporations, and direct regulations by the government.
-Their experimental attitude also meant that policy would always be evolving, and antitrust enforcement might only be one stage in the development toward a regime of industrial regulation.
+Third, institutionalists had a broad view of the objectives of competition policy that extended beyond effects on consumer welfare.
+Consequently, institutionalists advocated for a wide range of policies to enhance competition, including industrial self-regulation, broad stakeholder representation within corporations, and direct governmental regulations.
+Their experimental attitude implied that policy would always be evolving, and antitrust enforcement might be only one stage in the development toward a regime of industrial regulation.

 Keywords: History Of Economics, Institutionalists, Antitrust, Competition Policy